pgspider/sqlite_fdw/README.md

   Indicates a column as a part of primary key or unique key of SQLite table.

 #### Datatypes
 **WARNING!
-The table above represents roadmap**, work still in progress.
-Untill it will be ended please refer real behaviour in non-obvious cases, where there is no ✔ or ∅ mark.
+The table below represents roadmap**, work still in progress.
+Until it will be ended please refer real behaviour in non-obvious cases, where there is no ✔ or ∅ mark.

 This table represents `sqlite_fdw` behaviour if in PostgreSQL foreign table column some [affinity](https://www.sqlite.org/datatype3.html) of SQLite data is detected.
 Some details about data values support see in [limitations](#limitations).